S2-group/robot-runner/raspberrypi/README.md

 ### DJ Tello Example

 Not available yet.
-TODO by Michel.
+To be done by Michel.

 ## Check Turtlebot

-TODO by Ivano/VU Team
+To be done by VU Team (Ivano's students)

 ...

 ---